We believe and hold to the statements in the Baptist Faith and Message 2000.

 There is one and only one living and true God.
 He is an intelligent, spiritual, and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe.
 God is infinite in holiness and all other perfections.
 God is all powerful and all knowing; and His perfect knowledge extends to all things, past, present, and future, including the future decisions of His free creatures.
 To Him we owe the highest love, reverence, and obedience.
 The eternal triune God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.

-- We believe in God the Son: Christ is the eternal Son of God.
+Christ is the eternal Son of God.
 In His incarnation as Jesus Christ He was conceived of the Holy Spirit and born of the virgin Mary.
-He perfectly did the will of God, taking upon Himself human nature with its demands and necessities and identifying Himself completely with mankind yet without sin.
-He honored the divine law by His personal obedience, and in His substitutionary death on the cross, He made provision for the redemption of men from sin.
-We believe He was raised from the dead with a glorified body and appeared to His disciples as the person who was with them before His crucifixion.
-He ascended into heaven.
-We believe He is now exalted at the right hand of God where He is the One Mediator, fully God, fully man, in whose Person is effected the reconciliation between God and man.
-He will return in power and glory to judge the world and consummate His redemptive mission.
+Jesus perfectly revealed and did the will of God, taking upon Himself human nature with its demands and necessities and identifying Himself completely with mankind yet without sin.
+He honored the divine law by His personal obedience, and in His substitutionary death on the cross He made provision for the redemption of men from sin.
+He was raised from the dead with a glorified body and appeared to His disciples as the person who was with them before His crucifixion.
+He ascended into heaven and is now exalted at the right hand of God where He is the One Mediator, fully God, fully man, in whose Person is effected the reconciliation between God and man.
+He will return in power and glory to judge the world and to consummate His redemptive mission.
 He now dwells in all believers as the living and ever present Lord.

 Salvation involves the redemption of the whole man, and is offered freely to all who accept Jesus Christ as Lord and Saviour, who by His own blood obtained eternal redemption for the believer.
 In its broadest sense salvation includes regeneration, justification, sanctification, and glorification.
 There is no salvation apart from personal faith in Jesus Christ as Lord.